Add your details and our broker partner Mojo will find the best first time buyer mortgage rates for you

 When buying a home, the bigger your deposit, the better your interest rate will be.

-These days, you need to have a deposit of at least 5% of the property value to get a mortgage.
-This will result in a 95 loan-to-value (LTV) mortgage, which is the maximum that almost all lenders will accept.
+You normally need to have a deposit of at least 5% of the property value to get a mortgage.
+This will result in a 95% LTV mortgage, which is the maximum that almost all lenders will accept.

 LTV is a measure of the percentage of the property price that you will need to borrow to make the purchase.
 Generally, the lower the LTV ratio, the better the deals you can access from mortgage lenders.